wdi-sg/gitbook-2018/10-react/react-intro/readme.md

 - Try building more complicated JSX and evaling it:
 - Try the conditional and looping render.
 - Change the DOM attachment point to something else.
 (Write other elements in the HTML)
+- Put the jsx portion into a variable.